Panthers vs. Bruins Prediction & Picks - November 22

 Panthers vs. Bruins Predictions for Wednesday

-Our computer projection model for this encounter predicts a final score of Bruins 4, Panthers 3.
+Our computer projections model for this encounter predicts a final result of Bruins 4, Panthers 3.

 - Total Pick: Under 6 (computer predicts 5.8 goals on average)